Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 • Development and assistance in the implementation of comprehensive programs for the socio-economic development of regions and municipalities.

-• Assistance in the modernization of regional systems of general education, secondary and higher professional education.
+• Promoting the modernization of regional systems of general education, secondary and higher vocational education.

 • Modernization of management of institutions of higher professional education.